nntthuy-axonivy/mailstore-connector/mailstore-connector-product/README.md

 project.
 At least `protocol`, `host`, `user` and `password` must be defined (note the encrypted `password` and the value list for `protocol` which will later provide some input support in the engine cockpit).

-If you want to see connect logs, use the `debug` switch.
-If your connection requires special settings, you can set them in the `properties` section.
+If you want to see connection logs, enable the `debug` switch.
+If your connection requires special settings, you can define them in the `properties` section.

 ```yaml
 Variables: